RiemannAI/theta/docs/theta.rst

 * `Theta Probability Unit`_: provides a layer with multiple RTBMs setup in probability mode.
 This layer is used to build probability and mixture models.
-* `Theta Diagonal Expectation Unit`_: consists in a layer of RTBM setup in expectation mode, where the :math:`T` connections are diagonal.
-This layer is suitable for regression applications, and can be extended and combined with several layers.
+* `Theta Diagonal Expectation Unit`_: A layer consisting of a RTBM in expectation mode with diagonal :math:`Q`.
+  This layer is suitable for regression and classification applications, and can be combined with other layers into a deep model.
-* `Normalized Additive`_: performs an weighted sum of the input nodes.
-This layer guarantees positive output relevant for mixture models.
+* `Normalized Additive`_: performs a weighted sum of the inputs This layer guarantees a positive and normalized output and is used to build mixture models.
 * `Linear`_: a standard linear layer for testing and benchmarking purposes.
 * `Non-Linear`_: a non linear layer for testing and